 Method 4 – Layer Mask

-A more advanced way to delete background is to use a layer mask.
-This is useful for those photograph where you have fine details such as hairs, furs, grass etc. Those fine details are difficult to aele6 manually using the above methods.
+A more advanced way to delete the background is to use a layer mask.
+This is useful for those photographs where you have fine details such as hairs, furs, grass etc. Those fine details are difficult to aele6 manually using the above methods.

 But there is a catch.
-This method only work best where there is high level of contrast of color present between the main subject of the image and its background.
+This method only works best where there is a high level of contrast of colour present between the main subject of the image and its background.

 - Right-click on the layer and create a duplicate layer.

 - While the duplicate Layer is selected, Go to Color > Saturation.
 Change the scale to all the way to zero.
 Click ok.

 - Go to Color > Curves and manually adjust the top and bottom nodes so that your main subject of the image fills with more black and the background is white.

 - From the menu, select Colors > invert.
 Then select Edit > Copy Visible.